Ontario Guaranteed Annual Income System payments for seniors

 About the Ontario Guaranteed Annual Income System (GAINS)

-GAINS provides a monthly, non-taxable benefit to low-income Ontario seniors.
+GAINS provides a monthly, non-taxable payment to Ontario seniors with low income.

 GAINS payments are provided on top of the Old Age Security (OAS) pension and the Guaranteed Income Supplement (GIS) payments you may receive from the federal government.